Factbox - Companies affected by the U.S. government shutdown

 ** URS CORP

-The engineering company said it has temporarily laid off about 3,000 employees due to the shutdown.
-The number, as of October 7, is expected to increase if the shutdown continues, said URS, which counts the U.S. defence, homeland security, state and treasury departments as its customers.
+The engineering company said it has temporarily laid off about 3,000 employees due to the U.S. government shutdown.
+The number, as of Monday, is expected to increase if the shutdown continues, said URS, which counts the U.S. Defense, Homeland Security, State and Treasury departments as customers.

 ** COSTCO WHOLESALE CORP

-The U.S. warehouse club retailer has seen a "downward" effect in the Washington, D.C. area due to the shutdown, but not overall, Chief Financial Officer Richard Galanti said on a post-earnings conference call on October 9.
+The U.S. warehouse club retailer has seen a "downward" effect in the Washington, D.C. area due to the government shutdown, but not overall, Chief Financial Officer Richard Galanti said on a post-earnings conference call.

 ** HEALTH NET INC